 Note that some AD LDS (ADAM) object attributes cannot be restored by using Recovery Manager for Active Directory.
-For more information on these attributes, see Quest Knowledge Base Article 59039 "AD DS and AD LDS Object Attributes That Recovery Manager for Active Directory Cannot Restore" at support.quest.com.
+For more information on these attributes, see Quest Knowledge Base Article 59039 "List of AD DS and AD LDS object attributes that Recovery Manager for Active Directory cannot restore" at Quest Support.